 Keanu Reeves as Thomas Anderson/Neo and Carrie-Anne Moss as Trinity in the 1999 science fiction action film The Matrix (Credit: Warner Bros. / Roadshow Entertainment)

-While there doesn’t seem to be a canonical reason why all the human protagonists in the film where these long coats, it’s clear to see why the Wachowskis decided on the slick, all-black look.
+While there doesn’t seem to be a canonical reason why all the human protagonists in the film wear long coats, it’s clear why the Wachowskis decided on the slick, all-black look.

-It’s cool, it’s different, and it certainly gives off an impression of an otherworldliness that plays well with the aesthetic and subject matter of the film.
+It’s cool, it’s different, and it certainly gives off an otherworldly impression that plays well with the film’s aesthetic and subject matter.

 6. The Breakfast Club’s’ Denim Jacket: A Symbol of Teen Rebellion